-Creating sustainable and comfortable places to live and work
+Creating sustainable and comfortable buildings

-It also helps to deliver on the NSW Net Zero Plan: Stage 1 and the national Trajectory for Low Energy Buildings.
+The SEPP also helps to deliver on the NSW Net Zero Plan: Stage 1 and the national Trajectory for Low Energy Buildings.

 The BASIX standards are consistent and complementary to those in the proposed National Construction Code 2022.
 We are also updating the BASIX online tool and introducing a materials index to measure embodied emissions of construction materials.

-Introducing new provisions for non-residential development
+New provisions for non-residential development

 The sustainability provisions for non-residential development are new and include: